 – Bridle joints and even a simple dovetail.

-It’s fast paced but with the support of the tutors, over the final stages you will complete your own project (dependant on which course you choose) to make either a simple traditional tool box, shelf and gallows brackets or a small set of steps:
+It’s fast paced but with the support of the tutors, over the final six weeks you will complete your own project to make a simple traditional tool box or shelf:

 – Work from selected pine and measure, mark and cut pieces.